-Last month I announced the line-up for Search Solutions 2013, to be held at BCS London on Weds November 27.
+Last month I announced the line-up for Search Solutions 2014, to be held at BCS London on Thurs November 27.
 This year we’re also offering a Tutorial Programme, which will run the day before (November 26).
-The programme consists of six half day-tutorials:
+The programme consists of four half day-tutorials:

 I’ve appended further details of my tutorial below.
-Full details of pricing and registration will be available on the Search Solutions website shortly.
-Hope to see you there!
+Full details of pricing and registration are available on the Search Solutions website.
+Note that the closing date for bookings is 23:59 on Wednesday 12th November 2014 (i.e. tomorrow!)
+Hope to see you there 🙂

 Search is not just a box and ten blue links.
 Search is a journey: an exploration where what we encounter along the way changes what we seek.
 But in order to guide people along this journey, we must understand both the art and science of user experience design.
 The aim of this tutorial is to deliver a course grounded in good scholarship, integrating the latest research findings with insights derived from the practical experience of designing and optimizing dozens of commercial search applications.
 It focuses on the development of transferable, practical skills that can be learnt and practiced within a half-day session.